ssindham/Learning/README.md

 # Learning Git Commands
-This repository is made only for learning git commands.
+This repository is created only for learning git commands.
 * The __*text*__ file contained in this repository are random sentences.